petermikitsh/learn-single-spa/README.md

 ## Learnings

 - When launching a new feature app, update the import map first before deploying the root config.
 Otherwise, your root config will reference an app that cannot be resolved via import map.
+- Single SPA's utility module concept selects the module version at runtime via import maps.
+Because selection is at runtime and not compile time, there is no way to reliably type a `System.import` call.
+Typings are a compile time construct.
+See https://github.com/single-spa/single-spa.js.org/issues/361.
+The best workaround might be to use ES Modules (which are compile time) instead of browser modules (which are runtime).